jdcloudcom/en/documentation/Storage-and-CDN/Cloud-File-Service/Operation-Guide/Mount-File-System-win.md

     `mount -o mtype=hard \\10.0.0.4\cfs d:`

-   Wherein 10.0.0.4\ CFS is an attached target, please adjust according to your actual attached target address; d: is a target drive, which can be adjusted according to the drive you need to attach; the recovery behavior is hard when -o mtype=hard is specified as an exception, that is, when the CFS service exception occurs, nfs-client will continue to retry until the connection is reconnected.
+   Wherein 10.0.0.4\cfs is an attached target, please adjust according to your actual attached target address; d: is a target drive, which can be adjusted according to the drive you need to attach; the recovery behavior is hard when -o mtype=hard is specified as an exception, that is, when the CFS service exception occurs, nfs-client will continue to retry until the connection is reconnected.

    After successfully attaching, as shown in the figure below, you can also see the attached CFS service in "Resource Manager".